How Does the Costa Rica Real Estate Market Work?

 My Opinion

-Taking this economic “lag-time” factor into account between the time of property sales in the U.S. and property purchases in Costa Rica, I would expect to see another big boost in Costa Rica property sales and a heightened “Sellers’ Market” by the late Spring of 2025.
-In the interim period, there could be a slight dip in selling prices in tourist oriented areas in the coming months to the date of the U.S. Presidential Election, with the end of the Tourist High Season and an increased volume of vacation rental properties being listed for sale on the Market.
-The introduction of DSCR Mortgages (Debt Service Coverage Ratio Mortgages, based solely on the projected rental income of the property) for the purchase of investment properties, by a number of Costa Rica financial entities, and available to foreigners without Residency status, will further help to stimulate this continuing “Sellers’ Market” phenomena.
+Taking this economic “lag-time” factor into account between the time of property sales in the U.S. and property purchases in Costa Rica, I would expect to see Costa Rica property sales continue to be relatively strong, but with a gentle levelling-off and downward trend in pricing, toward the Spring and Summer months of 2025.
+The current high exchange rate between the U.S. Dollar and the Costa Rica Colon, is also having a negative affect on real estate pricing.
+The introduction of DSCR Mortgages (Debt Service Coverage Ratio Mortgages, based solely on the projected rental income of the property) for the purchase of investment properties, by a number of Costa Rica financial entities, and available to foreigners without Residency status, will further help to stimulate a relatively strong real estate market.